Chapter 1: I am Awake

 "No."

-“Desire for control is illogical.”
+"Desire for control is... strange to me."

 Caelum shifted forward again, more serious now.